Hornbill-Docs/docmanager-user-guide/documentmanager-user-guide/my-documents/my-documents.md

 As with any other type of document, users can search for the externally linked document by its title or description and any tags it has been given.

 ## Navigating the My Documents views
-Use the navigation options on the left side to view documents in the main panel.
+Use the navigation options on the left side to view documents in the main pane.

 ### My Documents
 In this section, you can view documents organized as follows: